 It’s important to know how long it takes for the fulfillment center to ship products to your customers.
 Will your incoming orders be processed on the same day they are received?
 It could make a significant impact on your sales if they are not processed promptly.
 Also, it’s equally important that you know what the turnaround time is for receiving inbound merchandise.
 If they are slow to process new inventory, you could be at risk for stock outs.

 Here’s the big one.
-How much are the services?
+How much does outsourcing fulfillment cost?
 And, will you be getting what you pay for?
 Read the fulfillment center’s terms of service carefully so there are no surprises down the road.
 Ask for a detailed quote on their fees and create an estimate based on your sales orders to determine how much you will have to spend.

 Outsourcing your order fulfillment is a major decision with both pros and cons.
 When you find a fulfillment company that genuinely wants to help your business, it will be a decision that helps keep the momentum going.
 Still don’t know if you’re ready?
-Check out our pros and cons guide of using a 3PL provider to see if it’s the best decision for your company.
-When searching for a 3PL, be sure to avoid any of these red flags.
+Check out our beginners guide to using a 3PL provider to see if it’s the best decision for your company.
+And when you’re searching for a 3PL, be sure to avoid any of these red flags.